dianavillacorta10/BI_LW1_BASIC_SALES/README.md

   There is no growth.
 Sales went down a lot between the two years.

 - **Any noticeable trend?**
-  The Sum of Sales by Year chart shows that sales are going down fast.
-Sales started high in 2024 at around 80K, but they dropped quickly in 2025 to just above 10K.
+  Yes, there is a noticeable trend sales are decreasing sharply over time.
+In the Sales Over Time chart, sales started high in 2024 at around 80K but dropped quickly in 2025 to just above 10K, showing a significant decline year over year.

 ---